airbnb/chronon/docs/source/authoring_features/Source.md

 # Sources

 Sources in Chronon define data inputs to feature computation pipelines.
-It's often the first thing that users will write when defining a new entity in Chronon, and getting it right is one of the most important steps in the the authoring process.
+It's often the first thing that users will write when defining a new entity in Chronon, and getting it right is one of the most important steps in the authoring process.
 Defining it correctly will make everything fall into place correctly.

 There are five base source types in Chronon that can be used as inputs to feature pipelines.
 They differ primarily in the shape of data that they ingest, and where they ingest it from.